roverbird/numerai-crypto-helper/readme.md

 - Latest Dataset: Covers the most recent month, optimized for quick access

-While the datasets are very high-quality and usable, keep in mind that different symbols have varying time spans of coverage.
-Additionally, due to its massive size, managing the dataset can be challenging, requiring custom scripts for effective processing of _parquet_ and _csv_ files.
-Even despite the obfuscation, the datasets are a valuable asset for building robust prediction models on Numerai.
+While YIEDL datasets are very high-quality and usable, keep in mind that different symbols have varying time spans of coverage.
+Additionally, due to its massive size, managing the dataset can be challenging, requiring custom scripts for effective processing of _parquet_ and _csv_ files mixed together.
+However, even despite the obfuscation, the datasets are a valuable asset for building robust prediction models on Numerai.
 My workflow is to have historic data regularly updated with the latest data files, so that in such way you only need to download the huge historic data file infrequently.

 There is not much info and documentation on data science contests like _Yiedl_ or _Numerai_ , but in terms of profitability one can judge that the contests serve their purpose.
 For example, Numerai recently [announced](https://forum.numer.ai/t/reducing-numerai-crypto-payouts/7914), that "Numerai Crypto is far more profitable for users than our other 2 tournaments" that they host.

-To take part in the [Numerai crypto contest](https://crypto.numer.ai/home) one needs to get the data first.
+> To take part in the [Numerai crypto contest](https://crypto.numer.ai/home) one needs to get the data first.
 Where from? - It is really up to you: you will need to decide which data to use, how to use it, where to collect it, and so on.

-Contact me if you need a consultant on machine learning operations (mlops), data collection, parsing and preparation tasks or if interested in use cases for these particular scripts.
+Contact me if you need a consultant on machine learning operations (mlops) or devops, data collection, parsing and preparation tasks or if interested in use cases for these particular scripts.

 # Related